Anne Kane UKCP reg, AGIP, MA Tavistock&Portman/UEL

 If you are interested in psychotherapy, do get in touch to arrange an appointment to discuss.
 You can also find more information on my website www.akanepsychotherapy.co.uk.
 I am happy to discuss by telephone or email.
 However, a face to face meeting is an important opportunity for us to meet and for you to consider whether psychoanalytic psychotherapy is for you.

-After an initial meeting, if you decide that psychotherapy might be useful we will agree a regular time to meet.
+After an initial meeting - or perhaps more than one initial meeting - if you decide that psychotherapy might be useful we will agree a regular time to meet.
 Sessions last for 50 minutes.
 The pattern and timings of sessions will be something for us to discuss at the outset.

 I am happy to work in an open-ended or, if appropriate, in a shorter term, more focussed way.